google-research-datasets/wit/README.md

 accompanied by rigorous filtering to only retain high quality image-text sets.

-The resulting dataset contains over 37.6 million image-text sets – making WIT the largest multimodal dataset (at the time of this writing) with unparalleled multilingual coverage – with 12K+ examples in each of 108 languages (53 languages have 100K+ image-text pairs).
+The resulting dataset contains over 37.6 million image-text sets – making WIT the largest multimodal dataset (publicly available at the time of this writing) with unparalleled multilingual coverage – with 12K+ examples in each of 108 languages (53 languages have 100K+ image-text pairs).

 ## WIT: Dataset Numbers